History of local government districts in Durham

 They had been successive district administration in the County of Durham.
 The ancient county was formerly structured around the Bishop of Durham with ancient wards and boroughs.

 1835–1974

 The county palatine was restructured to a standard county system of the time through successive Durham County Palatine Acts 1836 to 1889.
 Municipal boroughs were established under the Municipal Corporations Act 1835.
 The administrative county and county boroughs were introduced in 1889 by the Local Government Act 1888.
-Urban and rural districts were created under the Local Government Act 1894.
+Urban and rural districts were created under the Local Government Act 1894 (56 & 57 Vict. c.
+73).
 The structure was replaced under the Local Government Act 1972 in 1974.

 Boroughs

 A borough could either have or not have a rural controlled from the same set of municipal buildings.
 A municipal borough’s area was part-governed by the administrative county; a municipal borough could become a county borough which was only ceremonially linked with the county.

 Districts

 A rural and or urban district could be controlled from a single set of municipal buildings: